raveneyex/console-ui/README.md

 And we now have an old school console UI.

-Now let's create a CSS animation that emulates text-typing.
+Now CSS animations that emulate text-typing.

 In a new file `css/text-typing.css` we're going to define two keyframe animations: one for the text appearing one key at a time, and another for the cursor blink.

 For the cursor blink we're going to leverage the `border-right` CSS property and do an infinite loop where we alternate the color between white and transparent.